 Even when fixed, their proof idea does not seem to go through for us, because of the way we have set up our formal model of PIP.
 One reason is that we allow critical sections, which start with a P-event and finish with a corresponding V-event, to arbitrarily overlap (something Sha et al. explicitly exclude).
 Therefore we have designed a different correctness criterion for PIP.
 The idea behind our criterion is as follows: for all states s, we know the corresponding thread th with the highest precedence; we show that in every future state (denoted by s' @ s) in which th is still alive, either th is running or it is blocked by a thread that was alive in the state s and was waiting for or in the possession of a lock in s.
-Since in s, as in every state, the set of alive threads is finite, th can only be blocked a finite number of times.
-This is independent of how many threads of lower priority are created in s'.
-We will actually prove a stronger statement where we also provide the current precedence of the blocking thread.
+Since in s, as in every state, the set of alive threads is finite, th can only be blocked by a finite number of threads.

-However, this correctness criterion hinges upon a number of natural assumptions about the states s and s' @ s, the thread th and the events happening in s'.
+However, the theorem we are going to prove hinges upon a number of natural assumptions about the states s and s' @ s, the thread th and the events happening in s'.
 We list them next: